 To Apply Submit:

-- Contact information for three professional references (please note, only the three references listed in your Interview Exchange application can be considered and contacted)
+Contact information for three professional references (only the three referees listed in your -Interview Exchange application can be considered and contacted)

-Description of Department: The Department of Chemistry (https://www.oswego.edu/chemistry/chemistry-department) is an ACS-accredited program with an active undergraduate research program and a small master’s degree program.
-The department maintains one of the highest graduation rates of ACS-certified degrees in the SUNY system.
-The department supports undergrad degrees in biochemistry, chemistry, environmental chemistry, geochemistry, a minor in forensic science and an MS in Chemistry Master's degree.
-The department is currently working on developing an undergraduate materials chemistry track.
-The department is committed to equity, inclusion, and diversity which is included in its major learning outcomes.
+Description of Department: The Department of Chemistry is an ACS accredited program with an active undergraduate research program and a small Master’s degree program.
+The department maintains one of the highest graduation rates of ACS certified degrees in the SUNY system.
+The department supports undergraduate degrees in biochemistry, chemistry, environmental chemistry, geochemistry, a minor in forensic science and a Chemistry Master’s degree.
+The department is working to develop a new Materials Chemistry Program.
+The department and its faculty is highly committed equity, inclusion and diversity issues and is highly interested in to add diverse candidates, including women, into its faculty.
 The department is well-equipped for teaching and research.
-The Chemistry Department is housed in a new 250,000 square foot, $118 million science building.
+The department supports summer research by funding student stipends through alumni funds.
+The department also supports number of graduate students through teaching assistantship.
+The department includes several faculty members with awards in Mentorship, Teaching, Research, and Service.
+The faculty is committed to provide mentorship to new faculty for their success at Oswego.
+The Chemistry Department moved to a new 250,000 square foot,

 Inspired by a shared commitment to excellence and the desire to transcend traditional higher education boundaries, SUNY Oswego provides a transformative experience to about 8,000 undergraduate and graduate students.
 The college offers preeminent academic programs in the arts and sciences, business, communications, and teacher education, and its success is built on providing students outstanding educational experiences with attention to a liberal arts and sciences foundation, practical applications, interdisciplinary approaches, independent scholarly and creative work, and skills for living in multicultural and global communities.